Skip to main content

 What are the requirements for homeschooling in Montana?

-Montana requires you to file an annual notice of intent with your County Superintendent, teach required subjects (English, math, science, social studies, and health), and meet minimum instructional hours (720 hours for grades 1–3, 1,080 hours for grades 4–12).
-No standardized testing, teacher certification, or curriculum approval is needed.
+Under MCA §20-5-109, Montana requires you to file an annual notice of intent with your County Superintendent of Schools, teach required subjects (English language arts, math, science, social studies, and health), and meet minimum instructional hours (720 hours for grades 1-3, 1,080 hours for grades 4-12).
+No standardized testing, teacher certification, or curriculum approval is required.
+Following HB 778 in 2025, immunization records no longer need to be submitted with your notification.

 Can homeschooled students play public school sports in Montana?

 Yes.
-Under SB 157, signed into law in 2021, homeschool students can participate in extracurricular activities — including sports governed by the Montana High School Association (MHSA) — at their local public school.
+Under SB 157, signed into law in 2021, homeschool students have full access to extracurricular activities at their local public school, including all sports governed by the Montana High School Association (MHSA).
 Students must reside in the school's attendance area and meet the same eligibility standards as enrolled students.
+This includes football, basketball, track, volleyball, and all other MHSA-sanctioned activities.

-How many hours a day do I need to homeschool in Montana?
+What records do I need to keep for homeschooling in Montana?

 Can homeschool students enroll part-time in public school in Montana?

 Yes.
 As of July 1, 2024, Montana law allows homeschool students to enroll part-time in their resident school district.
-This means your child can take specific classes at the local public school while continuing to homeschool for other subjects.
+Your child can take specific classes such as science labs, foreign languages, or advanced math at the local public school while continuing to homeschool for other subjects.
+Contact your resident district for enrollment procedures and available course options.